Robust inverse material design with physical guarantees using the Voigt-Reuss Net

-The 3D study illustrates a key structural limitation that is often implicit in data-driven homogenization: when the feature map is invariant under $SO(3)$, no surrogate can recover orientation-dependent anisotropy.
+The 3D study illustrates a key structural limitation that is often implicit in data-driven homogenization, i.e., when the feature map is invariant under $SO(3)$, no surrogate can recover orientation-dependent anisotropy.
 In our case, the descriptors~\cite{Prifling2021} encode only isotropy-averaged information, so the model can learn at best the isotropic projection $\ol{\ull{C}}_{\mathrm{iso}}$ of the effective stiffness.
-The sharp split in the $R^2$-matrix, near-perfect prediction for isotropic components, and $R^2\approx0$ for anisotropy-revealing entries is not a failure of the network but a faithful reflection of the available input information.
-The ECDF analysis makes this explicit: the isotropic projection error forms a hard lower floor for any surrogate using these descriptors, and \VRNet{} operates close to that floor.
-This has two practical consequences.
-First, it provides a diagnostic for feature sufficiency: if anisotropic components remain unpredictable while isotropic ones are accurate, one should enrich the descriptor set (e.g., directional correlations, band features, Minkowski tensors, or full CNN-based encoders).
+The sharp split in the $R^2$-matrix (near-perfect prediction for isotropic components, and $R^2\approx0$ for anisotropy-revealing entries) is not a failure of the proposed model but a faithful reflection of the available input information.
+This is a diagnostic for feature sufficiency, and anisotropic components remain unpredictable without orientation-sensitive descriptors (e.g., directional correlations, band features, Minkowski tensors, or full CNN-based encoders).
 The ECDFs of the relative Frobenius errors make this explicit: the isotropic projection error seems to be a lower bound for the error of the studied surrogates using the descriptors, and the \VRNet{} is found closest to that lower bound.
 In such an isotropy-dominated regime, one could predict only two effective parameters (e.g., $(\ol{K},\ol{G})$) instead of a full tensor.
 Our additional isotropic surrogate outputting only effective isotropic moduli shows that this is not competitive with respect to prediction accuracy: despite explicitly targeting $(\ol{K},\ol{G})$, it remains substantially less accurate than \VRNet{}, indicating that the spectral normalization remains beneficial in this case, too.
 Moreover, the vanilla and Cholesky surrogates exhibit frequent violations of the Voigt and Reuss bounds despite being trained on the identical network, dataset, and inputs, while \VRNet{} uniquely yields zero violations by construction (\cref{tab:metrics_violations}).